carlosdhoyos/intro_to_climatology/_sources/intro.md

 - **Disaster Preparedness:** Understanding climate helps predict extreme weather and develop early warning systems for natural disasters.
 - **Water Resource Management:** Climatology aids in managing water supplies, especially in areas affected by droughts and seasonal variability.
 - **Agriculture and Food Security:** Climate information is essential for agriculture, helping farmers plan for planting, irrigation, and pest control.
 - **Energy Planning:** Renewable energy sources like solar and wind depend on weather patterns, making climate data crucial for sustainable energy planning.
-- **Local Case Studies:** We’ll apply concepts to Colombian contexts—for example, analyzing ENSO-driven variability of Andean rainfall—to show how regional climate threads into global teleconnections.

 ### 1. **The Climate System**
    - The climate system comprises the atmosphere, hydrosphere, cryosphere, lithosphere, and biosphere, all interacting to regulate Earth's climate.
 Understanding these components and their interactions is crucial for explaining climate variability and predicting long-term changes.